Differentiability of the arithmetic volume function along the base conditions: Introduction

-(see \cite{IkomaDiff1} for detail).
-Essentially due to Yuan's arithmetic Siu inequality \cite{Yuan07}, we already know that the arithmetic volume function is G\^ateaux differentiable along the directions of adelic $\RR$-Cartier divisors and that the derivatives are given by arithmetic positive intersection numbers (see \cite{Chen11,IkomaCon,IkomaDiff1} for detail).
+As is well-known, differentiability of the arithmetic volume function has essential importance in Arakelov geometry and many applications in problems on rational points (see for example \cite{SilvermanADS}).
+Due to Yuan's arithmetic Siu inequality \cite{Yuan07}, we know that the arithmetic volume function above is G\^ateaux differentiable along directions defined by adelic $\RR$-Cartier divisors, and that the derivatives are given by \emph{arithmetic positive intersection numbers} (see \cite{Chen11,IkomaCon,IkomaDiff1}).
+Another analytic approach to differentiability is proposed by Berman and Boucksom \cite{Berman_Boucksom}.
+In this paper, we study G\^ateaux differentiability of the arithmetic volume function along directions defined by $\RR$-Cartier divisors, and show that the derivatives are given by \emph{arithmetic restricted positive intersection numbers}, which gives an answer to a question raised by Moriwaki and Chen.